 * slot configuration is deduced from 16A plug no. 10.

-Marks had a letter indicating the type of industry, followed by a number that specifies the manufacturer.
-'A' stands for electrical equipment.
+The company specific marks have a letter indicating the type of industry, followed by a number that specifies the manufacturer.

 |D i g i t a l M u s e u m o f||P l u g s a n d S o c k e t s|